thinkabouthub/Nugety/README.md

 	.GetModules<IModuleInitializer>("swagger", "autho").Load();
 ```

-There is a growing number of [application integration libraries](http://autofac.readthedocs.io/en/latest/integration/index.html) that make using Nugety with your application a snap.

 **[Intrigued?
 Check out our Getting Started walkthrough!](https://github.com/thinkabouthub/Nugety/wiki/getting-started/)**

 ## Project

-**File issues in the repo with the associated feature/code.**
+**There is a growing number of [application integration libraries] that make using Nugety with your application a snap.**

 - [Nugety](https://github.com/thinkabouthub/nugety) - Core Nugety API (this repo).
 - [Nugety.AspNetCore](https://github.com/thinkabouthub/nugety) - ASP.NET integration for Nugety (this repo).